joeyough/sentry/docs/DISCOVERY.md

 A ticketing system and customer portal purpose-built for VDA's SOC workflow.
 Not a SIEM.
 Not an XDR.
 Not a Halo replacement in scope — a narrower, disciplined slice of what Halo was asked to do.

 1. **Ticket core** — open, assign, note (internal + external), status, close.
 Severity field drives SLA clock.
-2. **Sniper bridge (analyst-initiated)** — an analyst triaging in Sniper marks an incident as "open ticket," which fires a Sniper SOAR Python playbook that POSTs the incident payload to the Sentry ticket API.
+2. **SNYPR bridge (analyst-initiated)** — an analyst triaging in SNYPR marks an incident as "open ticket," which fires a SNYPR SOAR Python playbook that POSTs the incident payload to the Sentry ticket API.
 Not every alert becomes a ticket — the analyst decides.
 3. **Email bridge** — inbound listener on `soc@vdalabs.com`.
 Subject parsing threads replies to existing tickets; unmatched emails become new tickets.
 4. **Wrong-client prevention** — outbound email composer pulls customer context from the incident payload, not free-text.
 Structurally prevents one customer's data from being sent to another.
 5. **SLA clock** — per-ticket, severity-driven.
 Surfaces breaches to the analyst queue.
 Triggers auto-reminders when a customer doesn't respond in X hours.